-The goal is to reduce the impact on the Network Product becoming vulnerable or 3rd party components becoming unsupported, unavailable, or vulnerable.
+The Equipment Vendor shall have reliable processes in place to ensure it can become aware of newly revealed potential vulnerabilities in used 3rd party components and to evaluate whether they result in vulnerabilities in the Network Product.
+The goal is to reduce the impact on the Network Product of 3rd party components becoming unsupported, unavailable, or vulnerable.